-1.4.5 When calculating damage trim and stability, account shall be taken of changes in the initial ship loading (intact ship) due to liquid cargoes being replaced by sea water in damaged tanks, taking into consideration that in the flooded tanks below the damage waterline the free surface of those cargoes disappears.

-1.4.6 Ships to which the present Part is applicable shall be provided with approved Information on Damage Trim and Stability with compartments flooded and with Damage Control Plan.
+- 1.4.5 When calculating damage trim and stability, account shall be taken of changes in the initial ship load case (intact ship) due to liquid cargoes being replaced by sea water in damaged tanks, taking into consideration that in the flooded tanks below the damage waterline the free surface of those cargoes disappears. - 1.4.6 Ships to which the present Part is applicable shall be provided with approved Damage Stability Booklet with compartments flooded and with Damage Control Plan.
 These documents are intended to provide ship's officers with clear information on the ship's watertight subdivision and equipment related to maintaining the boundaries and effectiveness of the subdivision so that, in the event of damage to the ship causing flooding, proper precautions can be taken to prevent progressive flooding through openings therein and effective action can be taken quickly to mitigate and, where possible, recover the ship's loss of stability.

-Information on Damage Trim and Stability and Damage Control Plan shall be clear and easy to understand.
+Damage Stability Booklet and Damage Control Plan shall be clear and easy to understand.
 They shall not include information, which is not directly relevant to damage control, and shall be provided in the working language of the ship.
 If the ship's working languages are not Russian and English, a translation into one of these languages shall be included.

-1.4.6.1 Information on Damage Trim and Stability shall include the following:

-.1 data on the ship, including its dimensions and permissible draughts on clear water and in ice conditions, its longitudinal section, deck and doublebottom plans, typical cross-sections with indication of all watertight bulkheads and enclosures with openings therein, means of their closure and drives, openings of air and ventilation pipes;

-.2 information necessary to maintain the stability of an intact ship sufficient to withstand, in accordance with the requirements of the present Part, the most dangerous extent of damage; instructions on loading and ballasting the ship, including recommendations on distributing cargo in the holds, stores and ballast in a manner reasonable as regards the subdivision adopted and satisfying at the same time the requirements for the trim, stability and strength of the ship; brief list of requirements for damage trim and stability;

-.3 curve of maximum permissible vertical position of centre of gravity of the ship (limiting moments or minimum metacentric heights) plotted taking into the account the requirements of this Part and Part IV "Stability".
+- 1.4.6.1 Damage Stability Booklet shall include the following: - .1 data on the ship, including its dimensions and permissible draughts on clear water and in ice conditions, its longitudinal section, deck and double-bottom plans, typical cross-sections with indication of all watertight bulkheads and enclosures with openings therein, means of their closure and drives, openings of air and ventilation pipes; - .2 information necessary to maintain the stability of an intact ship sufficient to withstand, in accordance with the requirements of the present Part, the most dangerous extent of damage; instructions on loading and ballasting the ship, including recommendations on distributing cargo in the holds, stores and ballast in a manner reasonable as regards the subdivision adopted and satisfying at the same time the requirements for the trim, stability and strength of the ship; brief list of requirements for damage trim and stability; - .3 curve of maximum permissible vertical position of centre of gravity of the ship (limiting moments or minimum metacentric heights) plotted taking into the account the requirements of this Part and Part IV "Stability".
 For ships, which have to fulfil the requirements of Section 2, a curve of maximum permissible vertical positions of centre of gravity (or minimum metacentric heights) shall be determined from considerations related to the subdivision index, in the following manner:

-minimum metacentric heights (or maximum permissible vertical positions of centre of gravity) for the three draughts d_s , d_p and d_l are equal to metacentric heights (or vertical positions of centre of gravity) of corresponding loading cases used for the calculation of factor s_i ;
+minimum metacentric heights (or maximum permissible vertical positions of centre of gravity) for the three draughts $d_s$ , $d_p$ and $d_l$ are equal to metacentric heights (or vertical positions of centre of gravity) of corresponding loading conditions used for the calculation of factor $s_i$ ;

-minimum metacentric heights vary linearly between d_s and d_p and between d_p and d_t respectively; if the subdivision index is calculated for different trims, the curve of maximum permissible vertical positions of centre of gravity shall be established considering the above trims;
+minimum metacentric heights vary linearly between $d_s$ and $d_p$ and between $d_p$ and $d_l$ respectively; if the subdivision index is calculated for different trims, the curve of maximum permissible vertical positions of centre of gravity shall be established considering the above trims;